jamesmurdza/sandboxjs/README.md

 ## Future Plans

-- Add support for watching filesystem changes
+- Add support for watching file system changes
 - Add pseudo-terminal support
 - Add support for running commands in the background